microsoft/pict/doc/pict.md

     Cluster size:  512, 1024, 2048, 4096, 8192, 16384, 32768, 65536
     Compression:   on, off

-A comma is the default separator but you can specify a different one using **/d** option.
+A comma is the default separator but you can specify a different one using ```/d``` option.

-By default, PICT generates a pair-wise test suite (all pairs covered), but the order can be set by option **/o** to a value larger than two.
-For example, if **/o:3** is specified, the test suite will cover all triplets of values thereby producing a larger number of tests but potentially making the test suite even more effective.
-The maximum order for a simple model is equal to the number of parameters, which will result in an exhaustive test suite.
-Following the same principle, specifying **/o:1** will produce a test suite that merely covers all values (combinations of 1).
+By default, PICT generates a pair-wise test suite (all pairs covered), but the order can be set by option ```/o``` to a value larger than two.
+For example, when ```/o:3``` is specified, the test suite will cover all triplets of values.
+It will produce a larger number of tests but will potentially make the test suite even more effective.
+The maximum order for a model is equal to the number of parameters, which will result in an exhaustive test suite.
+Following the same principle, specifying ```/o:1``` will produce a test suite that merely covers all values (combinations of 1).

 ## Output Format

-All errors, warning messages, and the randomization seed are printed to the error stream.
 The test cases are printed to the standard output stream.
 The first line of the output contains names of the parameters.
 Each of the following lines represents one generated test case.
 Values in each line are separated by a tab.
 This way redirecting the output to a file creates a tab-separated value format.

 If a model and options given to the tool do not change, every run will result in the same output.
-However, the output can be randomized if **/r** option is used.
+However, the output can be randomized if ```/r``` option is used.
 A randomized generation prints out the seed used for that particular execution to the error output stream.
-Consequently, that seed can be fed into the tool with **/r:seed** option to replay a particular generation.
+Consequently, that seed can be fed into the tool with ```/r:seed``` option to replay a particular generation.

+All errors, warning messages, and other auxiliary information is printed to the error stream.

 # Constraints

-Constraints allow you to specify limitations on the domain.
-In the example with partitions, one of the pairs that will occur in at least one test case is **{FAT, 5000}**.
-In reality, the FAT file system cannot be applied on volumes larger than 4,096 MB.
+Constraints express inherent limitations of the modelled domain.
+In the example above, one of the pairs that will appear in at least one test case is ```{File system:FAT, Size:5000}```.
+In practice, the FAT file system cannot be applied on volumes larger than 4,096 MB.
 Note that you cannot simply remove those violating test cases from the result because an offending test case may cover other, possibly valid, pairs that would not otherwise be tested.
 Instead of losing valid pairs, it is better to eliminate disallowed combinations during the generation process.
 In PICT, this can be done by specifying constraints, for example:

     Type:           Primary, Logical, Single, Span, Stripe, Mirror, RAID-5
     Size:           10, 100, 500, 1000, 5000, 10000, 40000